TheCaliforniaCoder/Tic-Tac-Toe/README.md

    * Learning when to ask for help!
 Sometimes I don't need to spend hours/days researching when I have access to mentors to guide me.
    * Realizing that I enjoy working on a team!

+## Bugs

+Next time, I want to improve the CSS layout so that everything appears 'above the fold'.
+I still need more practice with pure CSS.

 ## Future Improvements

    Going forward, I'll structure my time more effeciently by spending more time on the core functionality as opposed to honing in on the details.